Hookworm infection: Life cycle

-They mate inside the host, females laying up to 30,000 eggs per day and some 18 to 54 million eggs during their lifetimes, which pass out in feces.
+They mate inside the host, females laying from 10,000 to 30,000 eggs per day and some 15 to 56 million eggs during their adult lifetimes, which pass out in feces.
 Because 5 to 7 weeks are needed for adult worms to mature, mate, and produce eggs, in the early stages of very heavy infection, acute symptoms might occur without any eggs being detected in the patient's feces.
 This can make diagnosis very difficult.

 N. americanus and A. duodenale eggs can be found in warm, moist soil where they eventually hatch into first-stage larvae, or L1.
 L1, the feeding noninfective rhabditoform stage, will feed on soil microbes and eventually molt into second-stage larvae, L2, which is also in the rhabditoform stage.
 It will feed for about 7 days and then molt into the third-stage larvae, or L3.
 This is the filariform stage of the parasite, that is, the nonfeeding infective form of the larvae.
 The L3 larvae are extremely motile and seek higher ground to increase their chances of penetrating the skin of a human host.
 The L3 larvae can survive up to 2 weeks without finding a host.
-While N. americanus larvae only infect through penetration of skin, A. duodenale can infect both through penetration and orally.
+While N. americanus larvae only infect through penetration of the skin, A. duodenale can infect both through penetration and orally.
 After the L3 larvae have successfully entered the host, they then travel through the subcutaneous venules and lymphatic vessels of the human host.
 Eventually, the L3 larvae enter the lungs through the pulmonary capillaries and break out into the alveoli.
 They then travel up the trachea to be coughed and swallowed by the host.
 After being swallowed, the L3 larvae are then found in the small intestine, where they molt into the L4, or adult worm stage.
 The entire process from skin penetration to adult development takes about 5–9 weeks.
 The female adult worms release eggs (N. americanus about 9,000–10,000 eggs/day and A. duodenale 25,000–30,000 eggs/day), which are passed in the feces of the human host.
 These eggs hatch in the environment within several days and the cycle starts anew.